kikesoy/survey-frecodecamp-responsive/README.md

-# survey-frecodecamp-responsive
+# Survey Frecodecamp Responsive
-Responsive Web Design Projects - Build a Survey Form
+## Responsive Web Design Projects - Build a Survey Form

 **Objective:** Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/VPaoNP.